Daisy Hill, Queensland: Geography

-Part of the suburb's western boundary follows the Pacific Motorway.
-A large proportion of the Daisy Hill is protected by the Daisy Hill Conservation Park.
+Located 4 km east of Logan central and 22 km south-east of central Brisbane.
+The suburb's southern boundary is the Pacific Motorway, A large proportion of Daisy Hill is protected by the Daisy Hill Conservation Park.

 History

 The Dennis family were first Europeans to settle at Daisy Hill.
 James Dennis immigrated in 1864 on the ship Flying Cloud.
 In 1867, he married Mary Ann Markwell.
 Around 1870 they began selecting land in the now Daisy Hill area, eventually acquiring over 800 acre.
-They named the property Daisy Hill, supposedly because their daughters saw daisies growing on the hill.
+They named the property Daisy Hill, because their daughters saw Olearia nernstii growing in proliferation on the hill.

-Slacks Creek Provisional School opened on 19 May 1873 in the original Wesleyan Church located in Centenary Road.
+Slacks Creek Provisional School opened on 19 May 1873 in the original Wesleyan Church located on Markwell property on Loganlea Road.
 In July 1879 it relocated to a new site on Loganlea Road.
 Due to flooding at that site, it was moved in 1893 to Logan Road near the intersection with Daisy Hill Road.
 On 1 January 1909 it became Slacks Creek State School.
 In 1964, due to the increasingly heavy traffic on Logan Road, the school was relocated to its current site.
 On 14 October 2016 it was renamed Daisy Hill State School as changes to the suburban boundaries had resulted in the school no longer being within Slacks Creek but was within Daisy Hill.